Cursor Integration

 |---|---|

-The /ag-developer skill orchestrates the others automatically — it invokes /ag-architect and /ag-quality-manager as part of its workflow.
-Most of the time, you only need to use /ag-developer directly.
+The developer agent orchestrates the skills automatically — it invokes architect and quality-manager as part of its workflow.
+Most of the time, you only need to use developer directly.

 Session transcript access

-Section titled “Session transcript access”The cursor_session_context MCP tool reads Cursor agent session transcripts from disk.
+Section titled “Session transcript access”The archgate session-context cursor command reads Cursor agent session transcripts from disk.
 This allows skills to access the history of the current conversation, which is useful for recovering context that may have been compacted or truncated.

-maxEntries— Maximum number of entries to return (default: 200, most recent entries).sessionId— A specific session UUID to read.
+--max-entries <n>— Maximum number of entries to return (default: 200, most recent entries).--session-id <uuid>— A specific session UUID to read.
 If omitted, the most recent session is used.

 Tips for effective usage